 In Quick Enrol, you can change the discount applied to another discount the student is eligible for if that is the business process you wish to follow.

 Conversely, when one or more negative discounts apply (a surcharge fee for using a corporatePass, for example) the highest fee for the student will be chosen from the discounted, full fees and surcharge fees the student meets the eligibility criteria for,

-The discount window is available under Courses in the navigation menu, or as a favourite on the main dashboard.
+The Discount window can be found by typing Discount into the search on the Dashboard window.
 Opening the discount window will show a list view of all current discounts.
 Historical, or inactive discounts are suppressed by default.
 You can view these discounts by selecting 'inactive' from the core filters.